 If you really want to eat at the best places in Trastevere, here is a list of which ones deserve to be considered as such:

-- Pizzarius: Its very name indicates that it offers a candidate for best pizza in the world, although it's not very cheap.
-Being in Piazza Santa Maria you can buy there by the slice and eat near the fountain.
+- Pizzarius: Its very name indicates that it offers a candidate for best pizza in the world, although it is not very cheap.
+Being in Santa Maria square you can buy there by the slice and eat near the fountain.
 Their opening hours are from 10:00 am to 12:00 am.

 - Grazia & Graziella: This is among the favorites for both the food and the service, which is guaranteed to make you laugh a lot.
 The carbonara, gnocchis, tiramisu and carciofi alla giudia are the most acclaimed dishes.
 The line goes fast and, if you sit outside, you will enjoy a good atmosphere.
 Open from 10:00 am to 2:00 am.